Listed, by author or editor...

 Deadly Serious Press, annual editions.

 Invaluable!
-Extensive annual listings of mystery bookstores, organizations, publications, events, archives, small presses, reviewers, entertainment, gifts, and online sites.
-Names, addresses, phone/fax, email, and websites.
-It bills itself as "Your Guide to the World of Mystery Fiction ," and that sure ain't no foolin' around!
-Editor Derie is also the creator of the fantastic ClueLass web site.
-For more info, check out http://www.deadlyserious.com/.
+This perennial favourite promised extensive annual listings of mystery bookstores, organizations, publications, events, archives, small presses, reviewers, entertainment, gifts, and online sites, complete with names, addresses, phone/fax, email, and URLs, all culled from Kate Derie's amazing (and sorely missed) ClueLass site.
+It billed itself as "Your Guide to the World of Mystery Fiction ," and that sure wain't no foolin' around!

 - Geherin, David.